-What Ink Do You Use for Screen Printing Posted On: Dec-10-2020 By: Alex Jones
+What Ink Do You Use for Screen Printing Posted On: Aug-04-2022 By: Alex Jones

 As screen printing is among the most utilized forms of printing in the industry, many consumers get the question about Ink used.
 There are three basic types of inks used in the process that are discharge ink, water-based ink, and plastisol ink.
 The selection of ink can depend upon the material that needs to be printed.